 Taken to its logical conclusion in Soul Eater when the witches' Kangaroo Court can give someone multiple death sentences.
 Kim, Risa, and Arisa just get one each, but the latter gets three more for complaining.
 Eruka got five.
 Free (who has Complete Immortality and was already serving an indefinite sentence when he was introduced and broken out of their jail) gets 1000.
 Death the Kid (the son of the Grim Reaper himself), they sentence to a million death penalties.

 Sosuke Aizen in Bleach is given a 20,000 year sentence for his crimes as the Big Bad.
 Even with the incredibly long lifespan of shinigami, this is still far longer than any shinigami has been known to be alive for (Yamamoto is at least 2,100 years old, though his true age is unknown).
 However, thanks to Aizen being immortal, he'll actually be able to serve the entire term of his sentence.

-In another Lucky Luke comic, an escaped convict lampshades this when his hostage tells him that if he turns back now, he'll get a lighter sentence.
+In a Comic Strip/Lucky Luke comic, an escaped convict lampshades this when his hostage tells him that if he turns back now, he'll get a lighter sentence.
 The convict responds with "I can't see much of a difference between being sentenced to 236 or 295 years in prison".

 In Le Grain de la folieAchille Talon expects being sentenced to 745 years (with mitigating circumstances) for breaking in Surrender's base.